 Before we explain how to make a zero-based budget, let’s look at a couple other budgeting methods.

-Never-Check-In Budgeting Method
+Reverse Budgeting Method

 There are two main flaws to this method.
 First, without tracking their spending, these “budgeters” don’t know if their plan matches their actual lifestyle.
-Second, putting all that extra money into a catchall is dangerous.
-Just like your house keys when you’re running late for an important event, that money’s going to get lost.
+Second, putting all that extra money into a catchall category is dangerous.
+Just like your house keys when you’re running late for an important event, that money’s bound to get lost.